 The Darkwoods Forest Carbon project offers a glimpse into what is likely being considered by BC government and industry decision-makers as a means of offsetting emissions from the natural gas sector.
 The problem with this is threefold.

 First, claiming that the preservation of a forest should be considered a carbon offset using an argument that the wood would otherwise be harvested is a bit like me say to you: “give me $10,000 or I will buy a gas-guzzling SUV”!
 Second, if you want to claim a carbon credit for planting a tree, then you have to also accept a debit if that tree, or another, burns down.
-Third, their is no international mechanism to get credit for such a nature-based offset and these are purely considered voluntary.
+Third, there is no international mechanism to get credit for such a nature-based offset and these are purely considered voluntary.

 In this post I have tried to outline the important role that nature-based climate solutions play amid the suite of policy options available to government and industry.
 The cautionary tale is that while these represent important contributions to a jurisdiction’s overall climate change adaptation and mitigation strategy, they cannot take away from the requirement to decarbonize energy systems immediately.
-As outlined in a recent article published in the Philosophical Transactions of the Royal Society B by researchers from Oxford University in the UK, “there are concerns over their reliability and cost-effectiveness compared to engineered alternatives, and their resilience to climate change.
+As outlined in a recent article published in the Philosophical Transactions of the Royal Society B by researchers from Oxford University in the UK, “there are concerns over their reliability and cost-effectiveness compared to engineered alternatives, and their resilience to climate change.”

 For years I have noted that the signing of the Paris Agreement in 2015 had immediate consequences for oil, gas and coal exploration.
 At the time of its signing, and given the availability of existing technologies, the Paris Agreement translated to the notion that effective immediately, no new oil, gas or coal infrastructure could be built anywhere in the world if we want to keep warming to below 2°C. This follows since such major capital investments have a long payback time; you don’t build a natural gas electricity plant today only to tear it down tomorrow.
 Socioeconomic inertia in the built environment also suggests that the capital stock turnover time would be decades, not years.